 • Fever

-The wound usually heals within several weeks with proper aftercare.
+With proper aftercare, the wound usually heals within several weeks.

 Fingernails that have been removed completely usually take about SIX months to grow back, while toenails may take between 12 to 18 months.